Human Research | Environmental Exposure | Biological & Physiological Response

 Aluminium Exposure Study

-A 24-participant cohort study with accompanying pilot data assessing aluminium burden over a 120-day intervention period, demonstrating statistically and clinically meaningful reductions across the study population.
+A 24-participant cohort study with accompanying pilot data assessing aluminium burden over a 120-day intervention period, with reductions observed across the study population.

 Glyphosate Exposure Study

-A 24-participant cohort study with pilot extension evaluating glyphosate levels over a 120-day intervention period, with consistent reductions observed across participants.
+A 24-participant cohort study with pilot data evaluating glyphosate levels over a 120-day intervention period, with reductions observed across the study period.

 Bioelectromagnetic & Signal-Based Studies